 The refusal of a return does not mean a consumer’s return is fraudulent or abusive, only that the consumer’s return history is similar to patterns often associated with such behavior.

-It captures several pieces of information from IDs to ensure accurate consumer identification; the information captured and how it is collected varies from state to state as determined by state/provincial regulations and retailer contractual agreements.
+In cases where it captures information from an ID, this is to ensure accurate consumer identification; the information captured and how it is collected varies as determined by state/provincial/regional/federal regulations and retailer contractual agreements.
 Typically, this information includes identification number, name, address, date of birth and expiration date.

 Data collected by TRE is stored within a state-of-the art, secure data center located within the continental United States.